Alexey Zubritsky: Expedition 72/73

+On 9 May 2025, Zubritsky, Sergey Ryzhikov, and Kirill Peskov unveiled a Victory Banner in honor of the 80th anniversary of victory in the Great Patriotic War.

 On October 16, Ryzhikov and Zubritsky performed a 6-hour, 9-minute spacewalk to install the Ekran-M payload onto the Nauka module frame, jettisoned some cameras and a mounting platform, cleaned the windows on Zvezda service module, and removed a SSK panel and a Biorisk container.

+Zubritsky during an EVA on 28 October 2025.

 On October 28, Ryzhikov and Zubritsky performed a 6-hour, 54-minute spacewalk to install the final set of payloads onto the Nauka module frame the IPI plasma injector into slots two and three, relocate the ERA control panel, clean the Nauka science window, and replace a cassette in the Ekran-M payload.
 Roscosmos announced that, for the first time in history, perfect crystal gallium arsenide structures had been grown in outer space.

+Zubritsky, Ryzhikov, and Kim returned to Earth on 9 December 2025.

 Personal life

-Zubritsky is an active snowboarder, is interested in sailing and is a qualified diver.
+Zubritsky is an active snowboarder, is interested in sailing, and is a qualified diver.
+Favorite books: the Harry Potter series, The Lord of the Rings by Tolkien, and Draft by Lukyanenko.

-Zubritsky married in 2017, and has a son and daughter.
+Zubritsky married in 2017 and has a son and daughter.